waku-org/go-waku/examples/noise/README.md

 ## Background

-The `noise` application is an example that shows how to do pairing between js-waku and go-waku
+The `noise` application is an example that demonstrates how to do pairing between js-waku and go-waku

 ## Preparation
 ```